smaransmarty/Udacity/README.md

 SkLearn Boston Dataset

 Used DecisionTree Regressor to predict Boston Housing Prices.
-Learnt Model Evaludation and Validation
+Learnt Model Evaluation and Validation

 ##### Tensor Flow
-Used SVM calssifier to predict images if they are A-J .
+Used SVM classifier to predict images if they are A-J .

-Using 500000 samples on the NOT MNIST database of http://yaroslavvb.com/upload/notMNIST
+Learnt that Shallow learning techniques do not scale when and hence need Neural Networks for huge datasets Using 500000 samples on the NOT MNIST database of http://yaroslavvb.com/upload/notMNIST